This is my experience owning a Chinese-manufactured scooter: the Lexmoto Valencia 125cc.

-- Do not buy from www.scooter.co.uk.
+- Do not buy from Direct Bikes (Scooter Co UK).
 It's pretty much a scam.
 They were featured on Watchdog with severe safety issues.
 They don't even come fully assembled.
-I was tempted by the cheap prices but I'm glad I didn't.
+I was tempted by the cheap prices, but I'm glad I didn't.

 - If you do buy a scooter from a Chinese manufacturer, be prepared for some trouble during things like my little key episode.
-Had I rode a Suzuki or a Honda, I could have gotten a key cut anywhere.
+Had it been a Suzuki or a Honda, I could have gotten a key cut anywhere.
 Because I rode a Lexmoto, I had to keep on searching.